coughingmouse/mau5su5-Romanization/README.md

 * The system can be altered to remove ⟨n⟩ before ⟨g⟩.
 * The system can be altered to add ⟨u⟩ after ⟨y⟩ and ⟨w⟩.
 * The system can be altered to use ⟨ü⟩ instead of ⟨y⟩, ⟨u⟩ instead of ⟨w⟩, and blank for ⟨u⟩.
-* The system can also be altered to omit ⟨e⟩ before coda either after glide or regardless.
+* The system can also be altered to include ⟨e⟩ before coda either after glide or regardless.
 * Diphthong ⟨ae⟩ is a valid but depressed alternative to ⟨ä⟩.

 For comparison,